Adèle Exarchopoulos: 2013–2019: Breakthrough and acclaim

+During Varietys 2013 Actresses Roundtable, Exarchopoulos expressed her frustration over losing a role that went to a "brown girl".
+She recalled that when a casting director told her that they preferred the "brown girl" after an audition, Exarchopoulos replied, "Yeah, but it's cinema, you can make me brown".
 In March 2014, she was in consideration to play Tiger Lily in the Joe Wright directed fantasy film Pan but lost to Rooney Mara.
 She portrayed Judith, an aspiring teacher in the period drama film Les Anarchistes.
 The film premiered at the 2015 Cannes Film Festival where Guy Lodge of Variety praised her chemistry with Tahar Rahim while also describing her performance as "attentive [and] quietly expressive."
 She then appeared in The Last Face alongside Javier Bardem and Charlize Theron, directed by Sean Penn, which premiered in competition for the Palme d'Or at the 2016 Cannes Film Festival.
 That same year she acted in the Arnaud des Pallières directed French drama Orphan opposite Adèle Haenel.
 The film premiered at the 2016 Toronto International Film Festival.

 The following year she acted opposite Matthias Schoenaerts in the drama Racer and the Jailbird (2017), a film by Belgian film director Michaël R. Roskam.
 A.A.
 Dowd of The A.V.
 Club wrote, "[the film] taps into her magnetism: an underutilized fusion of glamour and ordinariness, holding the center of a film that feigns interest in character and story, when it's really all about the superficial pleasures".
 In 2018 she portrayed socialite Clara Saint opposite Oleg Ivenko as the ballet dancer Rudolf Nureyev in the biographical drama The White Crow directed by Ralph Fiennes.
 In 2019 she starred in the Justine Triet directed comedy-drama Sibyl alongside Virginie Efira.
 The film premiered at the 2019 Cannes Film Festival where it competed for the Palme d'Or.
 In the film she portrays a movie actress having an affair with her costar.